alcat2008/react-starter-boilerplate/README.md

 │── test                     # Unit and integration tests │── Gulpfile.js              # Gulp automation script
-│── package.json             # The list of project dependencies and NPM scripts │── routes.json              # This list of application routes
-└── README.md                # Unit and integration tests
+│── package.json             # The list of project dependencies and NPM scripts └── README.md                # Unit and integration tests
 ```